M1chalj/java_course_project_2/README.md

 # Stock Exchange System

-*This project was created for the Object-Oriented Programming Course at the University of Warsaw, Faculty of Mathematics, Informatics, and Mechanics*
+*This project was created for the Object-Oriented Programming Course at the University of Warsaw, Faculty of Mathematics, Informatics, and Mechanics.*

 *Polish description of the project is available in the `Treść.pdf` file.*